dadav/gorge/README.md

 # use fallback forge and cache request of modules and files
 gorge serve --fallback-proxy https://forge.puppetlabs.com --cache-prefixes /v3/files,/v3/modules

-# use internal forge server and fallback forge and cache request of modules and files
+# first use the internal forge server, then (if failed) the official forge and cache request of modules and files
 gorge serve --fallback-proxy https://internal-forge.example.com,https://forge.puppetlabs.com --cache-prefixes /v3/files,/v3/modules
 ```